iago-silva/test_oaken/README.md

 I tried to use `rails generate oaken:convert:fixtures` but didn't work well.

 This generator tries to convert everything inside `test/fixtures` to seed files.

+# Development env

+If you run `rails db:seed` Oaken will run all seeds defined in `Oaken.prepare`, in this case `seed :accounts`.

+As the gem uses the same seed files to both test and dev env, the same data will be used to populate test and dev database.